The Power of Training: How Different Neural Network Setups Influence the Energy Demand: Pretraining Learning Paradigm Results

-Additionally, we investigated the average energy consumption between freezing and unfreezing the encoder after its pretraining run. \cite{marcelino2018transfer} Since the optimizer does not update the weights during the backpropagation to finetune the encoder, there is less energy necessary to train the classifier.
-As shown in figure \ref{freezeUnfreeze}, there is on average an energy saving of 61.5 \% for the CUDA experiment and 46.1\% on MPS across all 16 setup combinations.
-Since proper pretraining ensures the required encoders' behavior, the freezing of weights can be a helpful measure to reduce energy consumption.
+Additionally, we investigated the average energy consumption between freezing and unfreezing the encoder's layer weights after its pretraining run. \cite{marcelino2018transfer} Since the optimizer does not update the weights during the backpropagation to fine-tune the encoder, there is less energy needed to train the full model.
+As shown in \Cref{freezeUnfreeze}, average energy saving between 23\% to 45\% can be achieved across all 16 setup combinations.
+Since proper pretraining already ensures the required encoders' behavior, the freezing of weights can be a helpful action to reduce energy consumption, and further energy investment for fine-tuning can be saved.